-Syracuse University Health Services is designated as a covered entity by the Family Educational Rights and Privacy Act of 1974 (FERPA) and as such is governed by the privacy and security regulations provided within the FERPA legislation.
+Syracuse University Health Services is designated as a covered entity by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and as such is governed by the privacy and security regulations provided within the HIPAA legislation.
 The Health Service Notice of Privacy Practices (NPP) is made in compliance with the Standards for Privacy of Individually Identifiable Health Information (the Privacy Standards) established by the United States Department of Health and Human Services (DHHS) and summarizes the privacy practices of the Health Services at Syracuse University.

-Treatment Records, as defined by FERPA and its accompanying regulations (the Privacy Standards), is individually identifiable health information, including demographic information, that is created, received, transmitted or maintained by Health Services, regardless of form (oral, written, or electronic), that relates to:
+Protected Health Information (PHI), as defined by HIPAA and its accompanying regulations (the Privacy Standards), is individually identifiable health information, including demographic information, that is created, received, transmitted or maintained by Health Services, regardless of form (oral, written, or electronic), that relates to:

 - the past, present or future physical or mental health or condition of an individual;

 - the provision of health care services to an individual; or

 - the past, present, or future payment for the provision of health care to an individual.